 Permission for Technology Applications

-If you wish to opt your students out of the above applications, please fill out the appropriate forms below and deliver to TRMS:
+If you wish to opt your student out of the use of Edpuzzle, please fill out the form below and deliver to TRMS:

 Dispensing Medicine Policy

 The faculty and staff of Twin Rivers Middle is vitally interested in the health and welfare of all students.
 In an efforts to dispense needed medications during school hours, it is important that parents / guardians provide medication in original containers with proper documentation.
 No medications will be given to students unless provided by parents / guardians.

 Medicines - Prescription and non-prescription medicines need to be provided in original container along with the Medication Administration Form.

 Students are never to have medication in their possession while attending school.
 All medicines, (prescription and non-prescription) are to be kept in the clinic and administered there.
 Students who are in possession of medication are subject to disciplinary action as outlined under Gwinnett County Public Schools Code of Conduct - Rule 7.

 Asthma Inhalers - According to State Bill 472, effective 7/1/02, students may possess and self-administer this medication while at school or at a school sponsored activity only after a parent / guardian has completed a Student Asthma Plan.
 A physician will need to complete a portion of this form before the medication is brought to school.